Ronald Reagan in music: Pre-presidency

 Helen Gahagan was also an entertainer turned politician, progressing from Broadway to U.S. Congress until Richard Nixon unseated her after claims that Gahagan was "pink down to her underwear".
 In Lehrer's song on his 1965 live album, he punctuates Reagan's name with a question mark, evoking a laugh from an audience who did not yet know that Reagan would sweep the gubernatorial election the following year.
 In a similar vein to Lehrer was Borscht Belt entertainer Allan Sherman, who satirized Reagan's governorship on his 1967 song, "There's No Governor Like Our New Governor," set to the tune of "There's No Business Like Show Business."

 In 1969, Creedence Clearwater Revival mentioned Reagan in their science fiction-inspired song "It Came Out of the Sky" in which a flying saucer landing in the U.S. Midwest spirals into a commercial and political fiasco.
 In his lyrics, CCR frontman John Fogerty imagines how different sectors of the establishment would respond, with Hollywood turning the event into an epic film, The Vatican declaring it as Christ's return, then-Vice President Spiro Agnew proposing a tariff on all things Martian, and Governor Reagan suspecting a communist conspiracy.
 Fogerty wrote about his inspiration for the song's spectacle and its Reagan reference in his 2015 memoir, saying, "Walter Cronkite and Eric Sevareid are in there, big newscasters at the time.
 And Ronald Reagan—I call him Ronnie the Popular."

-At Woodstock in 1969, Jeffrey Shurtleff dedicated his and Joan Baez's performance of "Drug Store Truck Driving Man" to "Ronald Reagunz".
+At Woodstock in 1969, Jeffrey Shurtleff dedicated his and Joan Baez's performance of "Drug Store Truck Driving Man" to "Ronald Ray Gun".

 In 1970, Jefferson Starship referred to Reagan's policies and attitudes as governor in the song "Mau Mau (Amerikon)" on their debut album Blows Against the Empire.
 In the song vocalist Paul Kantner sings, "the dogs of a grade-B movie star governor's war" in reference to the previous year's actions taken against students at the University of California, Berkeley who were creating a People's Park as part of the political counterculture of the 1960s.
 Governor Reagan's Chief of Staff, Edwin Meese, had ordered the Alameda County sheriff to fire upon the crowds with buckshot, resulting in the death of one student and the hospitalization of 128 others.
 These directives had come from Reagan himself, who had been publicly critical of UC Berkeley administrators for tolerating student demonstrations.
 In his 1966 gubernatorial campaign he had promised to crack down on what he called "a haven for communist sympathizers, protesters, and sex deviants" on the Berkeley campus.
 In their song, Jefferson Starship countered Reagan's social conservatism with the line, "We'll ball in your parks".